Transformers: Reimplementing and Training the Original 2017 Vaswani et al. Model from Scratch

 4.1.
 Right Shifting the Targets

 Since the nth token position in the decoder needs to predict n+1 token in the desired output, the tokens in decoder input is always behind by one token.
-Fortunately, because we need to start by the start/BOS token, the alignment is automatically taken care of.

 It's not clear to me whether you need EOS/BOS tokens in the encoder input.
 I'm choosing to keep it.